Earthquakes on May 3, 2026

 4.3 km---✓ ReviewedUSGS →

-A magnitude 2.2 earthquake was recorded 4 km WSW of Concrete, Washington on May 3, 2026 at 21:12 UTC.
+This magnitude 2.2 event was detected 4 km WSW of Concrete, Washington on May 3, 2026, with origin time 21:12 UTC.
 At a depth of just 4.3 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The epicenter is at 48.523°, -121.799°.
+Coordinates: 48.523°, -121.799°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-03